oristopo/nanoTAPR/README.md

 build a table to correct those periodic errors.

-All the various data sets are then saved in the file `detector.ica` in the VNA program startup directory.
+All the various data sets are then saved in the file `detector.ica` in the TAPR program startup directory.

 S21 Compensation
 ----------------